The Amazing Gallbladder

 The point is that when you mix all the breads, cereals, pasta, breaded meats, and cooked fried foods and you have this little side salad, that’s not going to be enough to get the liver going.
 That’s why there’s a problem with cholesterol.

-Refined sugars, carbohydrates and breads, and pasta convert into cholesterol as well.
+Refined sugars, carbohydrates and bread, and pasta convert into cholesterol as well.

 So those are the common symptoms and if you don’t have the bile, you won’t be able to ultimately break down the cholesterol and it can build up in the body as well.